 Select the Right Material

 Before choosing anything, consider the window’s material first.
-You might think that all glass is the same, but it is pretty different.
+You might think that all glass is the same, but it is pretty different window types.
 A glass window is primarily the material used for office buildings, unlike other commercial establishments where you could find wooden shutters as windows.
 Doors, windows, and walls help support your office’s structural integrity, so pick the suitable material for your office’s windows and walls design.

 For example, if your office is located higher up the building, you might consider tempered glass.
 It is four times more durable than ordinary glass, and it is heat and scratch-resistant.
 Another excellent material is insulated glass, and it consists of double or triple glazing that reinforces the glass resulting in better heat insulation and noise isolation.
 It is beneficial for buildings in high-traffic areas or those in cold regions.